A. Financial Aid Office

 2. Adjustments to the Cost-of-Attendance

-Adjustments to the estimated cost portion of the cost-of-attendance are made on a case by case basis when special circumstances are documented and submitted for consideration by the Financial Aid Office.
-In general, cost-of-attendance adjustments can be made for reasonable child care expenses, uninsured and non-elective medical expenses, student insurance premiums, and a one-time computer purchase.
+Adjustments to the estimated cost portion of the cost-of-attendance are made on a case-by-case basis when special circumstances are documented and submitted for consideration by the Financial Aid Office.
+In general, cost-of-attendance adjustments can be made for reasonable childcare expenses, uninsured and non-elective medical expenses, student insurance premiums, and a one-time computer purchase.
 Adjustments are specific to the semester in which they occur.
-Request forms for adjustments are available on the Financial Aid Office’s Forms and Additional Resources web page and must be submitted with detailed documentation.
+Request forms for adjustments are available on the Financial Aid Office’s Forms and Additional Resources web page (Cost of Attendance Budget Adjustments web) and must be submitted with detailed documentation.
 Adjustments to the cost-of-attendance cannot be made for consumer debt, lifestyle choices, moving expenses or other expenses which are not specific to the academic program.

 3. Federal Work-Study (FWS) Program

-Federal Work-Study program eligibility is need based.
-Funds are limited.
+Federal Work-Study program is need based and requires a completed FAFSA Free Application for Federal Student Aid (FAFSA) application to determine eligibility as funds are limited.
 Earning work-study eligibility replaces federal borrowing eligibility.
 Work-study must be applied for and approved each year.
 The academic year for this program begins in summer and continues through the fall and spring semesters.
 Student must re-apply for work-study for each academic year.
-On-campus earnings are limited to $4000, off-campus earnings are limited to $6,000.
+On-campus earnings are limited to $6000, off-campus earnings are limited to $8,000.
 Work-study funds are paid in the form of a paycheck issued through Mitchell Hamline School of Law.
 To apply for work-study jobs, review on-campus and off-campus job listings in the Career Development Symplicity area of the Mitchell Hamline Web site, or visit the Career Development Office, Room 103.
 Job listings are most plentiful at the start of each semester.
 Work-study eligibility may be earned throughout the academic year and does not require current enrollment during the summer.
 Please contact the Financial Aid Office for further information.

 4. Scholarships and Awards

 The total value of all on or off campus scholarships, grants, stipends and fellowships cannot total more than the student’s total tuition charges.
-For example, some law review positions may include the possibility of earning a stipend.
-In such a case, the student holding the position may earn a portion or the entire stipend, depending on the individual student’s scholarships.
-If, for example, a student receives scholarships which equal 100% of a student’s tuition charges, she will not be able to earn any of the law review stipend.
-If a student is on 85% scholarship, he will be able to earn the stipend up to the total tuition charges for the academic year.
+In the case of a student earning a stipend, the student holding the position may earn a portion or the entire stipend, depending on the individual student’s scholarships.
+If, for example, a student receives scholarships which equal 100% of a student’s tuition charges, they will not be able to earn any of the stipend.
+If a student is on 85% scholarship, they will be able to earn the stipend up to the total tuition charges for the academic year.
 This may or may not be the entire stipend.
 Scholarships do not pay for student fees.

 The law school awards scholarships to entering students.
 Students retain these scholarships as long as they remain in good academic standing based on the parameters of the admissions letter.
 Students who do not maintain good academic standing will forfeit their scholarships effective in the fall term following the spring term after grades/rankings are made available.
 Other scholarships open for application during the academic year will be announced on the website.
 Newly available scholarships continue to be announced on the website.
 The total value of all scholarships cannot exceed a student’s tuition costs and are not applicable to student fees.
 Scholarships are credited to students’ accounts after the add/drop deadline for each semester.
 Withdrawal from the law school before the end of the semester for which a scholarship was awarded will result in the pro rata reduction of the scholarship.